 The student must complete 30 hours of graduate credit, at least 21 of which must be in art history distributed according to department requirements (see department website).
 Students pursuing the degree in European/American art must take at least 18 credit hours at the 700-900 level 6 hours of which must be taken at the 800 level or higher.
 Students pursuing the degree in East Asian art history must take at least 15 credit hours at the 600 level or higher, 6 hours of which must be taken at the 800 level or higher (see department website for specifics).
 All course work must satisfy grade standards.
 The candidate must demonstrate proficiency in the reading of a foreign language, normally a major European language, Chinese, Korean, or Japanese.

 A general written examination (in European/American art or East Asian art) must be passed for the M.A. degree.
 M.A. students who wish to be considered for admission to the Ph.D. program must complete and sign the Petition for Continuation in the Ph.D.
-Program form, which will be distributed at the M.A. exam and collected with the completed exam essays on day two of testing.
+Program form, which will be distributed at the M.A. exam.
 It is expected that such students will already have expressed this interest to a potential major field advisor and received that faculty member’s support.

 The student must pass the M.A. exam in order for his/her petition to be considered by the graduate faculty.
 After receiving departmental approval for the petition and completing all M.A. degree requirements, the student will automatically be entered into the Ph.D. program and will be expected to maintain his/her enrollment as per Graduate Studies guidelines.
 Students who do not submit the petition at the time of the M.A. exam will need to reapply for admission to the art history graduate program.